Ixgauth/vtk-mesh-voxelization-volume/README.md

 # vtk-mesh-voxelization-volume

-A working algorithm for vtk which will, at present, create a sphere and obtain the volume of it using mesh voxelization and then counting the voxels.
-This will be expanded upon in the coming days/weeks but I wanted to get it up quickly.
+The goal of this repository is to create a filter which will be used as a new persistence diagram filter in ttk which takes the persistence based on the volume of a saddle-max or min-saddle pair rather than taking the simple z-coordinate difference when calculating the persistence.
+This is likely to be more useful as a whole for noisy data.

-Includes a bunch of additional stuff which was used in testing to create the algorithm.
-Most of the important stuff is in the PolyDataToImageData folder.
+The current iteration is an amalgamation of the pieces that will be used in the final product as well as old tests used to work toward the current solution.
+It is not intended as a working product currently.